fabridamicelli/echoes/docs/index.md

 # echoes
-(work in progress!)
-High level API for machine learning with Echo State Networks (ESN).
+High level API for machine learning with Echo State Networks (ESN) – work in progress!.

 Check out the examples for a quick start and [What are Echo State Networks?](https://fabridamicelli.github.io/echoes/tutorial/) section for a little intro about Echo State Networks.